UltipaDocs

 GQL

-BACKUP DATABASE TO '/backups/db_snapshot'
+BACKUP DATABASE TO 'data/backups/db_snapshot'

 Restore